amins-m/Hunt/Scripts/param_maker/README.md

 ![GitHub license](https://img.shields.io/github/license/amins-m/Hunt)

 ## Description
-param_maker is a tool for making parametrs based on urls and testing them on target
+param_maker is a tool for making parameters based on URLs and testing them on the target

 ## Table of Contents
 - [SettingUp](#SettingUp)